silinternational/ecs-deploy/README.md

 Use Environment Variable for tag name value
 -------------------------------------------
 In some cases you may want to use an environment variable for the tag name of your image.
-For instance, we use Codeship for continuous integration and deployment.
-In their Docker environment they can build images and tag them with different variables, such as the current unix timestamp.
-We want to use these unique and changing values for image tags so that each task definition refers to a unique docker image/tag.
+For example, we want to use a unique docker image/tag for each task definition.
 This gives us the ability to revert/rollback changes by just selecting a previous task definition and updating the service.
-We plan to add a revert command/option to ecs-deploy to simplify this further.

-Using the ```-e``` argument you can provide the name of an environment variable that holds the value you wish to use for the tag.
-On Codeship they set an env var named CI_TIMESTAMP.
+Using the `-e` argument you can provide the name of an environment variable that holds the value you wish to use for the tag.

-So we use ```ecs-deploy``` like this:
+For example:

-    ecs-deploy -c production1 -n doorman-api -i my.private.repo/doorman-api -e CI_TIMESTAMP
+    ecs-deploy -c CLUSTERNAME -n SERVICENAME -i my.private.repo.com/frontend_container:latest -e CI_TIMESTAMP

 AWS IAM Policy Configuration
 -------------------------------------------